If you’ve ever found your phone burning hot while plugged in, it’s a definite sign of your phone overheating while charging.

-Top Reasons Why Your Phone is Overheating
+Top Reasons Why Your Phone Is Overheating While Charging

-A Faulty Charging system
+A Faulty Charging System

 Overcharging the Phone

-Too Many Background Running Apps
+Too Many Apps Running in the Background

 Using the Phone While Charging